 ADI test (part1)

 The roadsense video says you have to identify 'developing hazards' but you would not lose points for identify non-developing hazards, however I clicked once on every 'developing hazard' and once on every non-developing hazard on my test and I failed.
 Why is that?

-We have been told by the DSA that pressing the mouse button too much will result in you getting no score.
+We have been told by the DVSA that pressing the mouse button too much will result in you getting no score.
 This is resulting in a lot of people just clicking once on each hazard.

 Each scoreable hazard has a marking window and a score is awarded when you respond in that window.
 The earlier the developing hazard is identified and a response is made the higher the score.

 You won't score any points if you respond outside the window and you could lose all the points already gained on the video clip.

 We have been getting reports that the hazard window opens not when the

 hazard is first viewed but a few seconds after.
 This is resulting in many

 candidates not scoring because they are clicking just once (when the hazard

 is showing but the marking window is not opened.)